tryvocalcat/badgefed-blog/blog/content/post/03-april-update.md

 ## Federation & Future Thinking

-We’re still figuring out federation.
+We’re still figuring out federation, we have already a few ideas to implement it.

 We're deep in the weeds of the OpenBadges spec and slowly building out ActivityPub updates (like actor updates, more robust object flows, etc.).

 We also started poking at what interop with **at-proto (aka Bluesky)** might look like.
 We’re skeptical, but curious.
 If you’ve got thoughts, we’re all ears.